Jizzyjay/Jizzyjay/README.md

 Here are some ideas to get you started:
 -->

-I'm a Frontend Engineer, [Open-source contributor](https://github.com/Jizzyjay) based in Lagos, Nigeria.
+I'm a Frontend Engineer, based in Lagos, Nigeria.
 I am passionate about web technologies and making the web accessible to everyone.

+I am an innovative and highly motivated front-end developer with proven skills in software development, technical writing, and leadership.
+I am passionate about problem-solving with code and constantly strive to improve my skills.

 When not working on a project or thinking about coding, I would most likely watch Movies on Netflix, play video games, and spend time with family and friends.